 Adam Campbell B.Kin., Ph.
 D.

-Dr. Adam Campbell has considerable professional experience investigating the consequences of typical and abnormal human behaviours in matters of personal injury, motor vehicle accidents and slip/trip and falls.
+Dr. Campbell is the Practice Lead of the Human Factors Group at 30 Forensic Engineering and has considerable professional experience investigating the consequences of typical and abnormal human behaviours in matters of personal injury, motor vehicle accidents and slip/trip and falls .
 He is a qualified expert in Human Factors, Driver and Pedestrian Behaviour, the Analysis of Driver Behaviour and Slip & Falls in the Superior Court of Justice and has testified in multiple litigation proceedings.

 Dr. Campbell’s combined academic and research experiences span the fields of human behaviour, neurophysiology and the neural control of movement, for which he has authored multiple high-impact, peer-reviewed publications.
 Dr. Campbell’s research program aims to understand the capacities and limitations of the human nervous system in perceiving and responding to cues in the environment.
 He regularly performs peer reviews for scholarly societies, including the American Physiological Society and the Human Factors and Ergonomics Society.